St. Patrick’s Day Dirt Cups

 • ASSEMBLY: Spoon some chocolate pudding into the bottom of each cup.
 Top with mint whipped cream then top each with the remaining chocolate pudding.
 Top with crushed oreos and gummy worms.
 Refrigerate until ready to serve.

-8 thoughts on “St. Patrick’s Day Dirt and Worm Cups”
+8 thoughts on “St. Patrick’s Day Dirt Cups”

 1. Your ingredient list calls for powdered sugar but it isn’t lisnted anywhere on the instructions.
 Is it supposed to be added to the pudding?
 To the heavy cream?